Butyl acetate Prices, markets & analysis

 Insight and analysis of factors driving prices.

-US butyl acetate (butac) free-market contract prices fell sharply to a range of 53-57 cents/lb ($1,168-1,257/tonne) by the end of the second quarter of 2015, mostly on upstream weakness amid steady demand in the period.
+US butyl acetate (butac) free-market contract prices had fallen to a range of 48-52 cents/lb ($1,058-1,146/tonne) by the end of the third quarter of 2015, mostly on upstream weakness amid steady-to-healthy demand in the period.
+The average butac price drop of about 5 cents/lb during the quarter mostly reflected a concurrent 6 cent/lb drop in feedstock propylene on high inventory and production levels.

 ICIS provides pricing information, news and analysis for all major petrochemical and chemical markets, including Butyl acetate.